-Tatiana Eva-Marie is a Brooklyn-based bandleader, singer and actress.
-She is best known for her work as leader of the Avalon Jazz Band and was recently included, alongside Cyrille Aimée and Cecile McLorin Salvant, in a list of rising jazz stars picks by Vanity Fair.
+Tatiana Eva-Marie is a Brooklyn-based bandleader, singer, author, and actress.
+Best known for her work with the Avalon Jazz Band, she was recently included, alongside Cyrille Aimée and Cécile McLorin-Salvant, in a list of rising jazz star picks by Vanity Fair.

 Tatiana Eva-Marie was born in a musical family to film composer Louis Crelier and classical violinist Anca Maria.
 She grew up in a bohemian and eclectic musical atmosphere and started her career in entertainment –as a theater and film actress, singer, recording artist and model- at age 4, collaborating throughout her formative years with established artists, such as Henri Dès, Gérard Demierre, Francis Reusser, Charles Joris, Jacqueline Payelle, Eugeniusz Korin, and made guest appearances in her father’s big band The Cotton Club Jazz Orchestra.
 At age 11, she started her professional training at the Theatre Populaire Romand acting school in Switzerland, and then at age 14, at the American Academy of Dramatic Arts in New York City.